intel-analytics/ipex-llm/docker/llm/README.md

 ### Install docker

-The docker install package can be downloaded from [here](https://www.docker.com/get-started/)
+New users can quickly get started with Docker using this [official link](https://www.docker.com/get-started/).

 For Windows users, make sure Hyper-V is enabled on your computer.
+The instructions for installing on Windows can be accessed from [here](https://docs.docker.com/desktop/install/windows-install/).

 ### Pull and run bigdl-llm-cpu image